jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-first-steps.md

 # We're Thinking...

 So we're thinking about the core issues and what we need to do to solve them.
-The next step I would like to look at is how to create a separate area for your business code (in .NET) in a more specific way.
+We'll keep moving along in the next part of the series.

 **Let me know what you think about the topic in the comments!** Thanks for reading!